Below is a summary of the main steps involved in buying a property.

 - Decide what sort of mortgage you want.
 A mortgage broker can be particularly helpful if you would like advice on mortgages, to scan the full range of mortgages in the market or if you have special circumstances such as being self-employed.

 - First, work out how much of a deposit for the mortgage you can get together.
 Think about savings, what you might be able to borrow from family, and how much you would get if you put your current home on the market.
 If you have any savings on long term deposit that you plan to use, cash them in.

 - Get a mortgage in principle, which will put you in a stronger position.

 Decide where you want to live and choose a specific property

 - Once you know the area you want to live, you should start researching the properties in that area thoroughly so you really get to know the local market well.
 We have a good selection of properties always available to view.

 - It’s also important to understand whether the property is freehold or leasehold, and that it is not on a short lease.
 Ask us if you are unsure about this

 Make an offer – and get it accepted

-- Make sure you are in the strongest possible position as a buyer.
+- Try to be in the strongest possible position as a buyer.

 - Decide how much you want to pay, including for fixtures and fittings